-When my schedule allows me to book more appointments, I offer new projects here.
-My books are never ‘open’ as such, I work exclusively from my own concepts, or designs that I choose – these are referred to as ‘projects’.
-Large, multi-session projects go up a couple times a year, and smaller short-notice ones are offered on Instagram, or by email when I will be traveling for work.
+My books are never ‘open’ exactly, I work exclusively from my own concepts or designs that I find from vintage sources – these are referred to as ‘projects’.
+I offer my projects publicly both on the website and sometimes smaller 1 or 2 session ones on Instagram.
 The larger projects get offered here, and people already on the mailing list will get a heads up before they are posted.
-The smaller ones go really quickly, so you may want to turn on your post alerts.
+The smaller ones go really quickly, so you may want to turn on your IG post alerts if you are in the market for one of those.
+The larger, multi-session projects go up a couple of times a year, and smaller short-notice ones are offered when I have cancellations or holes in my schedule, or by email when I will be traveling for work.
 I don’t keep a wait list.

 I welcome: all bodies, all colors and kinds of skin, all LGBTQIA people, all identities (please let me know your preferred pronouns), and all ethnic and cultural backgrounds.
 Scars of any kind (self harm or mastectomy included), clients who are informed and comfortable with my process, collaboration with other artists.
 First timers, experienced clients, and other tattooers.

-I’m less excited about: cover ups (unless they are small, or mentioned as an option in my project description), inefficient emailing, being micromanaged, and being offered extra money to do a tattoo I’m not interested in or to ‘jump the line’.
+I’m less excited about: cover ups (unless they are small, or mentioned as an option in my project description), inefficient emailing, and being micromanaged.

 Coverup and collection consult